 Andrew Jackson has a complicated legacy.
 On the one hand, he was a populist hero and a venerated war general.
-On the other hand, he was a slave trader, massacred Native Americans, created an economic depression, and murdered a man.
+On the other hand, he enslaved persons, killed thousands of Native Americans, created an economic depression, and killed a man.

-"Old Hickory" lived a crazy, messed up life - eventually leading to a presidency where he gave some very bad orders, said some very strange things, and did some very, very f*cked up stuff.
+"Old Hickory" lived a mad life — eventually leading to a presidency where he gave some very questionable orders, said some very unusual things, and took other actions many deem as messed up.
 Maybe that's why he's referred to by some as "America's worst 'great' president."

 He Signed The Order For The Trail Of Tears

-Only a year into his presidency, Andrew Jackson signed the Indian Removal Act - leading to one of the darkest moments in American history - and by far the most f*cked up thing Jackson (or perhaps any American president for that matter) has ever done.
+Only a year into his presidency, Andrew Jackson signed the Indian Removal Act — leading to one of the darkest moments in American history.

 Jackson, a long-time proponent of the removal of Native Americans from the American South, signed the Indian Removal Act in 1830.
-It gave the government the right to exchange Indian land for a new “Indian colonization zone” out West that would remain separate from the United States.
-(Spoiler Alert: it’s now Oklahoma).
+It gave the government the right to exchange Native American land for a new “Indian colonization zone” out West that would remain separate from the United States; that zone is present-day Oklahoma.

-The Indian Removal Act did not even allow Jackson’s government and armies to force the Native Americans off their ancestral lands.
-But that is exactly what happened.
+The Indian Removal Act did not allow Jackson’s government and armies to force the Native Americans off their ancestral lands, but that is what happened.
 In 1831, with the US Army threatening an invasion, the Choctaw tribe was the first to be forced to walk the “Trail of Tears.”
-This march toward the new Indian Territory, without food and supplies, would take as many as 4,000 lives.
+This march toward the new Indian Territory, without food or supplies, would take as many as 4,000 lives.

-One historian wrote that some Choctaw Indians were even “bound in chains and marched double file.”
+One historian wrote some Choctaw people were even “bound in chains and marched double file.”

 He Led Brutal Military Campaigns Against Native Americans